xdgrulez/kash.py/README.md

 >>>
 ```

-Count the number of messages, words and bytes in the topic "snacks":
+Count the number of messages, words and bytes of the topic "snacks":
 ```
 >>> c.wc("snacks")
 (3, 18, 169)
 >>>
 ```

-Find those messages matching the regular expression `".*cake.*"`:
+Find those messages whose values matches the regular expression `".*cake.*"`:
 ```
 >>> c.grep("snacks", ".*cake.*")
 Found matching message on partition 0, offset 1.